kofm/sommit-dashboard/README.md

-# Sommit Trade-offs Dashboard
+# Σommit Trade-offs analysis dashboard

 ⚠️⚠️⚠️ This software is in active development.
 Expect bugs and changes.
 ⚠️⚠️⚠️

 ## Introduction

-The Sommit Trade-offs analysis dashboard is a web-based user interface (UI) for exploring the dataset released in: Calone, R., Fiore, A., Pellis, G., Mongiano, G., & Bregaglio, S. (2023).
-Dataset of agronomic case-scenarios and workflow to compute the Î£ommit index (0.1).
+The Σommit Trade-offs analysis dashboard is a web-based user interface (UI) for exploring the dataset released in: Calone, R., Fiore, A., Pellis, G., Mongiano, G., & Bregaglio, S. (2023).
+Dataset of agronomic case-scenarios and workflow to compute the Σommit index (0.1).
 Zenodo.
 <https://doi.org/10.5281/zenodo.10014452>

 ![](./sommit_dashboard.png)